 - Equal parts of vinegar and water

-Mix them in a bucket.
-Take a sponge, dip it in the solution, and start rubbing the floor with it.
+First, mix them in a bucket.
+Then, dip a sponge in the solution, and start rubbing the floor with it.

 - 1 cup of hot water